xvik/dropwizard-guicey/src/doc/docs/guice.md

 Recognition [from guice binding](guide/guice/module-analysis.md#extensions-recognition) is not interesting as you bind it manually.

-Auto scan and manual declaration is essentially the same: guicey have extension class, which [must be bound to guice context](http://xvik.github.io/dropwizard-guicey/5.0.0/guide/guice/bindings/#extension-bindings).
+Auto scan and manual declaration are essentially the same: guicey have extension class, which [must be bound to guice context](http://xvik.github.io/dropwizard-guicey/5.0.0/guide/guice/bindings/#extension-bindings).
 In most cases it would be just `bind(Extension.class)` (but some installers can do more sophisticated bindings, like [plugins installer](installers/plugin.md)).